NixOS/nixpkgs/doc/builders/packages/urxvt.section.md

 ## Configuring urxvt {#sec-urxvt-conf}

 In `nixpkgs`, urxvt is provided by the package `rxvt-unicode`.
 It can be configured to include your choice of plugins, reducing its closure size from the default configuration which includes all available plugins.
-To make use of this functionality, use an overlay or directly install an expression that overrides its configuration, such as
+To make use of this functionality, use an overlay or directly install an expression that overrides its configuration, such as:

 ```nix
 rxvt-unicode.override {